line/armeria/site/src/sphinx/server-access-log.rst

 Retrieving values from RequestLog
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-:api:`RequestLog` holds information about the request, so a user may want to write these values on his or her access log file.
+:api:`RequestLog` holds information about the request, so a user may want to write these values to his or her access log file.
 To write them in a simple way, ``%{variable}L`` token is provided with the following supported variable: